invadelabs/drewwiki/ServerSetupCentOS7.md

 on the network via qemu+ssh (other node 32GB RAM /
 <nfs://drewserv/raid5> / core i7).
 This node will be used to stand up
-additional compute instances and docker containers when needed to house projects such as Jenkins farms, Chef, Salt, Ansible, and misc.
+additional compute instances and docker containers when needed to house projects such as Jenkins, Chef, Puppet, Ansible, misc.

 Initial Setup
 =============